Is the Passive voice Passé or Powerful?

 *I also use the passive form when I want to emphasize the character’s feelings, which are more important than who or what made her feel that way.
 For example, I may say “Mary was forgotten”, “excluded”, or “hidden” to build empathy and focus on her emotions.

-*My novel includes phrases such as, “she was healed,”, “they were forgiven,” and “He is risen".
-In these cases, I want to leave it up to the reader to decide how it happened and who did the healing, the forgiving, the raising from the dead.
+*My novel includes phrases such as, “she was healed,”, “they were forgiven,” and “He has risen".
+In these cases, I want to leave it up to the reader to decide how it happened and who did the healing, the forgiving, and the raising from the dead.
 We each have to work out our own beliefs.

 *Do you try to reduce or eliminate the passive voice in your *writing?